Dinosauria-Network/fossils/README.md

 ## Summary

 WordPress Theme for use on the Dinosauria Network website.
-Uses HTML5 Boilerplate, Modernizr and Normalize.css.
+Uses HTML5 Boilerplate, Modernizr, Picturefill and Normalize.css.
 Tested up to WordPress 4.0 RC1.

 ## Usage